LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/index.md

 *The LSSw portal is dedicated to building community and understanding around the development and sustainable delivery of leadership scientific software.
 Meeting Series 1 is complete.
 Slides and recordings are available below.
 Meeting Series 2 will start in Fall 2022.*

 ## Quick links
-- [Direct link to Town Hall Zoom Registration Page - TBD]().
-Single registration for first year of meetings.
+- [Direct link to Town Hall Zoom Registration Page - TBA]().
+Single registration for second year of meetings.
 - [Contribute a white paper or reference](Contribute.md)
 - [Summary of Past and Upcoming Meetings](LSSwTownHalls.md)
 - [FAQs](FAQ.md)